kevinsalcedo/react-course/README.md

 - used Semantic UI grid system for layout
 - automatically displays first search term result
 - used callbacks to update App component with video selection

+---

+## songs

+- show a hard coded list of songs
+- next to each song is a select button
+- clicking the select button shows song details on the right